-8. How are you planning to secure all funds associated with this project?
-Provide evidence that funds have been secured or explain how and when funds will be secured.

-For example: 3rd reading of borrowing bylaw; confirmation of other grants such as Community Works Funds; reserve funds, etc.
+- 8. How are you planning to secure all funds associated with this project?
+Provide evidence that funds have been secured or explain how and when funds will be secured. - e.g. Third reading of borrowing bylaw; confirmation of other grants such as Community Works Funds; reserve funds, etc.

 Note that applications will not be considered until all funds have been secured for the project.
+UBCM will not consider cost overruns.
+Council and Board Resolutions supporting the application must clearly identify that the local government will consider any cost overruns to the project.